makerdao/community/governance/polls/Inclusion Poll - MIP46- March 8, 2021.md

    1: Yes
    2: No
 ---
-# Inclusion Poll for Parameter Proposal Groups (MIP 46) - March 8, 2021
+# Inclusion Poll for Parameter Proposal Groups (MIP46) - March 8, 2021

 The Governance Facilitators have placed an inclusion poll into the [voting system](https://vote.makerdao.com/polling) as part of their responsibilities as defined in [MIP3](https://github.com/makerdao/mips/blob/master/MIP3/mip3.md).
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on March 8, 2021 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, March 8 at 16:00 UTC.

 **This is a binary vote.
 In a binary vote, you may vote for a single option.
 You should vote for the option which you prefer.
 Alternatively, if you would accept either of the two options and have no preference between them, you should abstain.**